 Join a Study Abroad Program

 To get started in the process of participating on a study abroad program:

 - Contact the professor in charge of the program of interest for information on space availability, cost, and program application process.
 Contact information can be found on the programs offered page.

 - Complete the program application, pay any application deposits, and fulfill any other program requirements.
 Each program may have a different application and requirements.
 If the program does not have their own application, use the general Study Abroad Student Program Application.

 - Apply for scholarships, if qualified.
 Note: Receiving a scholarship is not required to join a study abroad program as long as the student is able to pay the appropriate costs.

 - Pay any remaining deposits or fees toward the program.

-- Please see the Student Study Abroad Handbook to prepare for your program.
+- Request the free Guide to Study Abroad to prepare for your program.

 - Have more questions?
 Please see the FAQ's and the Study Abroad Student Checklist for more information.

 Get the Facts